telekom/bdd-web-app/readme.md

 }
 ```

 After you wrote your steps class, you can use it at your story.
-Note that your story file has to be the same name as your story class for execution.
+Note that your story file must be the same name as your story class for execution.

 ```story
 When open page
 Then page is open
 And page shows user name hans
 ```

+Run your story and look at the test report.
+If you miss the report styling call the "mvn site" command on your test project.